ahm10/impulso/README.md

 Each entity has these attributes.

-In Grakn all of the above are collective referred to as concepts.
+In Grakn all of the above are collectivly referred to as *concepts*.
+Hence it is also called a concept graph.

 3. Ingest the data. :heavy_check_mark: